numpy/numpy/doc/neps/nep-0031-uarray.rst

 ~~~~~~~~~

 The only change this NEP proposes at its acceptance, is to make ``unumpy`` the
-officially recommended way to override NumPy. ``unumpy`` will remain a separate
+officially recommended way to override NumPy, along with making some submodules
+overridable by default via ``uarray``. ``unumpy`` will remain a separate
 repository/package (which we propose to vendor to avoid a hard dependency, and
 use the separate ``unumpy`` package only if it is installed, rather than depend
 on for the time being).
 In concrete terms, ``numpy.overridable`` becomes an